themeblvd/justwrite/README.md

 ### Profile

 With an application that focuses on writing, it's understandable that the primary goal would be to decouple that experience away from the other complications of the WordPress admin.
-So, with all of the additional things I could potentially pluck from WordPress to make editable, you may be wondering why I chose the user's profile information?
+So with all of the additional things I could potentially pluck from WordPress to make editable, you may be wondering why I chose the user's profile information.

-In trying to relate to my target user, I'm making the assumption that someone passionate about writing and blogging is most likely proud of things they're spending all this time to write.
-And since most WordPress themes tend to display the post author's name, bio, and links below single posts, I believe this is an important things many users will want to tweak and edit, over time.
+In trying to empathize with my target user, I'm making the assumption that someone passionate about writing and blogging is most likely proud of things they're spending all this time to write.
+And since most WordPress themes tend to display the post author's name, bio, links, etc, somewhere in single posts, it makes sense that the user will want to tweak and edit this over time.

 ![Animated Profile Screenshot](https://s3-us-west-2.amazonaws.com/themeblvd-projects/justwrite/profile.gif)